Wilderness Road

 Wilderness Rd.

-Tips for birding Wilderness Road
+Tips for Birding

 At the east end of Wilderness Road near a bridge, there are several peat pits on the north side of the road which often are drawn down in the fall to mine peat.
 The drawdown of water can create extensive mud flats which attract many shorebirds.
-Depending on water levels, the fields on the south side of the Wilderness Road near the bridge can also hold waterfowl and shorebirds.
+Depending on water levels, the fields on the south side of Wilderness Road near the bridge can also hold waterfowl and shorebirds.

 The peat pits on Wilderness Road are privately owned by an Amish man who loves birds and birders and therefore has welcomed birders to bird from the two dirt lanes on the east and west sides of the pits.
 These lanes are maintained by the company mining the peat.
 This company has also welcomed and been extremely gracious to birders.
 The only requests of the landowner and mining company are that birders stay on the dirt paths, not block the roadways, and give preference and a wide berth to any workers in the area.
 Please do not enter these areas if they are posted.